Informal learning: Nonverbal communication as a learning tool

 In terms of the cultural variation between traditional Indigenous American and European-American middle class, the prevalence of nonverbal communication can be viewed as being dependent on each culture's definition of achievement.
 Often in mainstream middle-class culture, success in school and work settings is gained through practicing competitiveness and working for personal gain.
 The learning and teaching practices of traditional Indigenous Americans generally prioritize harmony and cooperation over personal gain.
 In order to achieve mutual respect in teachings, what is often relied on in Indigenous American culture is nonverbal communication.

 Nonverbal communication in Indigenous communities creates pathways of knowledge by watching and then doing.
 An example where nonverbal behavior can be used as a learning tool can be seen in Chillihuani culture.
 Children in this community learn about growing crops by observing the actions and respect adults have for the land.
 They learn that caring for their crops is vital for them to grow and in turn for the community to thrive.
 Similarly, when children participate in rituals, they learn the importance of being part of the community by watching how everyone interacts.
 This again needs no explicit verbal communication, it relies solely on observing the world around.
 Chillihuani culture does not explicitly verbalize expectations.
 Their knowledge is experienced rather than explained through modeled behavior for community benefit.

 In the indigenous culture of the Matsigenka, infants are kept in close proximity to their mother and members of the community.
 The infant does not go far from the mother at any time.
 In this way, the child is encouraged to explore away from the mother and other family members who will still keep watch.
-As the child wanders he may come to a place that is unknown and potentially dangerous but the mother will not stop him, she will just watch as he explores.
+As the child wanders, he may come to a place that is unknown and potentially dangerous but the mother will not stop him, she will just watch as he explores.
 The lack of verbal reprimand or warning from an adult or elder enable the child to assimilate his surroundings more carefully.

 Formal and informal education

-To fully understand informal learning it is useful to define the terms "formal" and "informal" education.
+To fully understand informal learning, it is useful to define the terms "formal" and "informal" education.
 Formal education can be defined as a setting that is highly institutionalized, can be possibly bureaucratic, while being curriculum driven, and formally recognized with grades, diplomas, or other forms of certifications.
-Informal education is closely tied in with informal learning, which occurs in a variety of places, such as at home, work, and through daily interactions and shared relationships among members of society.
-Informal learning often takes place outside educational establishments, and does not follow a specified curriculum and may originate accidentally, or sporadically, in association with certain occasions, although that is not always the case.
-Informal education can occur in the formal arena when concepts are adapted to the unique needs of individual students.